Fred-Reis/news-agregator/README.md

 - **`NEXT_PUBLIC_NEWSAPI_AI_KEY`**: This key is for the NewsAPI.ai API and should be obtained at [NewsAPI.ai Dashboard](https://newsapi.ai/dashboard).
 - **`NEXT_PUBLIC_NYT_API_KEY`**: This key is for the New York Times API and should be obtained at [New York Times Developer](https://developer.nytimes.com/apis).
 - **`NEXT_PUBLIC_NEWSAPI_ORG_KEY`**: This key is for the NewsAPI.org API and should be obtained at [NewsAPI.org](https://newsapi.org/).

----

-Feel free to adjust the links and details as needed!>

 1. **Create a new directory:**